Updated April 2023

-Many early learning services will commemorate Anzac Day in some way this year, even though it falls in the short week after Easter.
+Many early learning services will commemorate Anzac Day in some way this year.
 They might send adult and child representatives to a memorial service, laying a wreath.
 Or they might read picture books and tell stories about Australian soldiers and their service, or about the effect of war on families and children.

 Educators we spoke with all agreed they marked Anzac Day in some way – but very sensitively around young children.

 “We have two little girls whose dad is in the Navy, and while we’ve always acknowledged Anzac Day, this makes it even more important to us to respect the day together,” Sharon, a director from Sydney, told us.

 “Sometimes you have to put your personal feelings on war aside because it is a national event and children will be exposed to it no matter what.